 Experts don't agree on how common psoriatic arthritis is.
 The National Psoriasis Foundation estimates that between 10% to 30% of people with psoriasis also have psoriatic arthritis.

-While psoriatic arthritis is most common in adults between the ages of 30 and 50, it can develop in anyone, including children.
+While psoriatic arthritis is most common in adults between ages 30 and 50, it can develop in anyone, including children.
 Psoriatic arthritis only affects people who have psoriasis.
 Even so, diagnosis can be difficult.
 The symptoms of psoriatic arthritis often appear years after the first signs of psoriasis on the skin.
 But sometimes the arthritis symptoms develop before you have any lesions.

 Because a long time can pass between the appearances of these very different symptoms, psoriatic arthritis can be hard to catch.
 Bruce E. Strober, MD, PhD, suspects that psoriatic arthritis may be a chronically undertreated condition because people who have it just don't connect the symptoms.